HiroAgustin/generator-jekyll-utils/README.md

 ## Going the extra mile

-If you want to reduce all that typing, you can add the following function to your `.functions` file like [I did](https://github.com/HiroAgustin/dotfiles/commit/962c6d2e997cb317695e4111231110f98324382d).
+If you want to reduce all that typing, you can add the following code to your `.functions` file like [I did](https://github.com/HiroAgustin/dotfiles/commit/962c6d2e997cb317695e4111231110f98324382d).

 ```bash
 # Yeoman Jekyll Utils